How to Run a Silent Auction with Charity Auction Software

 Lots of flexibility

 The sky's the limit when planning your fundraising activities.
-Everything from potential bidders to your "auction catalog" format or creating attractive virtual greeting pages.
+Everything from potential bidders to your "auction catalog" format or creating attractive virtual event greeting pages.
 Oh, or the length of time that your silent auction will be open.
 How bidders can access it.
 The theme opportunities!
 There's so much you can do.

 A bunch of colorful illustrated balloons with dollar signs on the front of them.